Updated: Apr 30

 Sigh..."Well it's not"

-As strange as it may seem, due to the difficulties of pronunciation I had always faced, I suggested to my soon to be husband that maybe we could join our names and I could keep some semblance of myself, but his parents, being very traditional, would not have approved.
+As strange as it may seem, due to the difficulties of pronunciation I had always faced, I thought that maybe, upon getting Wed, my husband and I could join our surnames and become more of a "merging", but his parents, being very traditional, would not have approved.
 So I, like many brides, took on the surname of my husband and became someone else.

 I have no complaints about giving up my maiden name.
-It is part and parcel of giving yourself to someone that you love and I am NOT one of these modern women who thinks God is a she and for a man to open a door for a woman, or pull out a chair or give up his seat on a bus is a heinous crime.
+It is part and parcel of giving yourself to someone that you love and I am not a women who thinks God is a she and for a man to open a door for a woman, or pull out a chair or give up his seat on a bus is a heinous crime.
 However, if a man no longer wants to be married to his wife, why then should the said wife still belong to him in name?

 Last August (I think...time seems to meld into blur instead of clarity) I went to a thirty year school reunion.
 I was very nervous about going, got lost on the way because paying attention to thoughts such as 'will they recognise me?'
 'Will they like me?' 'why didn't I lose weight before' 'What have I done with my life that they will find at all interesting'...You know the sort of stuff, were far more worrying than the direction I was meant to be going in.